If you’re the parent of a young child, you know the daily challenge of keeping them entertained.

 In fact, the games are designed by education experts who have researched the most effective, lasting methods of teaching math concepts.
 They are not traditional math problems.
 They’re games involving attractive, age-appropriate animations that kids manipulate to solve puzzles.

 The animations require your child to look, listen, and touch the screen to solve the puzzles.
-If your child doesn’t understand a puzzle or becomes frustrated, they can easily skip it and try a new game.
+If your child doesn’t understand a puzzle or becomes frustrated, they can easily try again.

 That level of student choice is what keeps kids coming back for more.
 With so many different games at their fingertips, they won’t become bored.